Skip to Content

 But, as time went on we received more and more requests to have them in black and white.
 That wasn’t something we thought of, but it was a great idea!

-Whichever way you decide to print them out, we’re sure the kids will love them.
-Don’t forget to enter your email in the form at the end of this page to get your free copy!
+Whichever way you decide to print them out, we’re sure they’ll be a huge hit.
+Don’t forget to enter your email in the form at the end of this page to get your free instant downloads!

 Thing 1 and The Lorax headbands